intel/nauta/docs/user-guide/actions/config.md

 ### Synopsis

-Allows you to change the current system's settings concerning maximum and requested resources used by training jobs initiated by Nauta.
-The command takes CPU number and memory amount provided (by you) and calculates new values preserving the same coefficient between available resources and resources defined in every template, as it was before execution of this command.
+This command allows you to change the current system's settings concerning maximum and requested resources used by training jobs initiated by Nauta.
+The command takes the CPU number and the memory amount provided (by you) and calculates new values.

+This calculation preserves the same coefficient between available resources and resources defined in every template, as it was before the execution of this command.

 ### Syntax